jimmieego/reading-notes/Design/responsive-design-patterns-principles.md

 - Common pattern: use the hamburger icon and drawer to conceal navigation in small screens.
 	- The downside of being able to show a lot of options is that you can show a lot of options (in the drawer navigation menu).
 	- Need to prioritize and focus on only the most important tasks users want to accomplish on small screens.
-- If we’re collapsing or hiding something because it doesn’t “fit,” let’s instead see that as an opportunity to stop and ask if there’s a larger issue at play: that is, if we’re hiding or removing an element because it doesn’t have value on smaller screens, can we simplify the design and content of that element until it works on smaller screens?
+- If we’re collapsing or hiding something because it doesn’t “fit", let’s instead see that as an opportunity to stop and ask if there’s a larger issue at play: that is, if we’re hiding or removing an element because it doesn’t have value on smaller screens, can we simplify the design and content of that element until it works on smaller screens?
 Or, alternately, maybe it doesn’t have value for any screen?
-- We should stop trying to make complex, widescreen-de- signed elements play nice on smaller screens—instead, we should consider the small-screen user’s needs first.
+- We should stop trying to make complex, widescreen-designed elements play nice on smaller screens—instead, we should consider the small-screen user’s needs first.
 - There’s nothing inherently wrong with the hamburger icon itself — but assuming it’s a safe default for every responsive navigation system can be problematic.
 Need to do testing.
 - Alternate patterns:
 	- Progressive reveal: As the design gets wider, more links are gradually, progressively revealed.
 Use JavaScript to measure the width of the browser’s viewport and then, based on its width, shows or hides certain links in each menu.
 Key elements are kept visible at all times.